-Here are some best practices to protect yourself from job scams:
+Here are some best practices to protect yourself from messaging scams:

-- Behance nor Adobe will contact you via Inbox Message to verify your account.
+- Behance or Adobe will NOT contact you via Inbox Message to verify your account.

-- If someone is asking you to continue your conversation off-platform, especially to another social media site, be aware that this may be a scam.
+- If someone is asking you to continue your conversation off-platform, especially to another messaging app, be aware that this may be a scam.

 - Be wary of job postings or messages that include misspellings and grammatical errors.